vrasko/BooksApi/README.md

 # BooksApi
 Basic CRUD operations on Embedded Sqlite DB.
 Architecture is based on simplicity and max speed.
+There could be many solutions to achieve the goal.

+The Api point Insert Book is built as a more complex example.
+The object model Book and Author are entered to Api.
+The assumption is that book is given by its EAN barcode.
+Api function retrieve author, if he exists, returns his ID, if don't insert new author record.
+After that book is retrieved.
+If found number of prints is incremented, if doesn't new book record is added.Ther could be more options to search records by.
+It depends on the requirements...

-Used Minimal Api, Dapper technology.
+There is used Minimal Api, Dapper ORM mapper for communication with DB.
 Web Api methods are requested via theirs urls.
 Test project contains Test methods, which call api points.
+For convenient developing process and tests SQlite was used  as a DB data storage.
 MVC and Entity framework omitted due to their complexity and low speed for this task.
 In the case real application and real DB (MsSQL,Postgresql, Oracle, Mysql...} should be more efficient to do some operations in database procedures or functions directly.